Frequently Asked Questions

 Shortlisting, coaching and pitching

-After the online interview the shortlisted teams are then asked to come to Malta to attend a pre-acceleration bootcamp which will comprise a number activities, workshops and information sessions.
-During the bootcamp the teams will be asked to pitch their idea before the rest of the cohort members and a coach and mentors to give them feedback in preparation for their final pitch to be accepted.
-There may be other support activities such as an “incorporation insights” session to prepare the team for formalisation into a business undertaking in Malta, a session on opening of a bank account, an ad hoc Meetup, etc.
+Eventually a shortlist of up to 15 startups will be asked to attend a bootcamp on location consisting of a number activities, workshops and information sessions.
+During the bootcamp the teams will be asked to pitch their idea before the rest of the cohort, and a coach and mentors to give them feedback in preparation for their final pitch to be accepted to YouStartIT.
+There may be other support activities covering legal requirements of formalising into a business undertaking in Malta, opening of bank accounts, IP, etc.

-Participating in pre-acceleration is mandatory.
-Teams that do not engage in this stage of the process will not be allowed to participate in the final pitch.
-In exceptional circumstances the MIH will consider remote means to allow a foreign team to engage in this process.
-However, the MIH will not accept any responsibility for failing connections or other technical issues that may hinder the engagement.
+Participating in the above activities is mandatory if you want to be considered for the YouStartIT accelerator.
+Teams that do not participate in the bootcamp will not be allowed to participate in the final pitch, which is generally held a day or two after the bootcamp.
+Only in exceptional circumstances will the MIH consider remote means to allow a team to engage in this process.
+And in such circumstances the MIH will not accept any responsibility for failing connections or other technical and non-technical limitations that may hinder the engagement and its outcome.

 Intake Stage (acceleration)

-Yes, the startup may, at its discretion, source external help to build the app.
-When employing or contracting external resources it is mandatory that the startup follows the relevant legal process for registration of the resources (VAT, JobsPlus, etc.).
+Yes, the startup may, at its discretion, source external help to build its prototype or other supporting activity.
+When employing or contracting external resources it is mandatory that the startup follows the relevant legal process.
 Selected startups should keep a record of all costs incurred, including receipts and invoices.
 The startup must ensure that any IP developed by third parties on its behalf is formally and unequivocally assigned to the startup, and it does not infringe any IP laws.
-The startup founders should be aware that the cash grant constitutes the only disbursement of funds made available for the proof-of-concept.
+The startup founders should be aware that the cash grant constitutes the only disbursement of funds made available for their startup project.

 Yes, the startup will always own the IP and is free to commercialise it once it succeeds to realise its entrepreneurial vision.
 Subclause 7.2 of the Letter of Award is a safeguard to ensure that in cases when the prototype of the product deployed is similar or common to services already provided by public administration or government organisations (e.g. education, healthcare, public transport, etc), and the startup disbands or goes out of business, any benefits that accrued from the product being experimentally deployed can continue to be maintained and extended.